ibexa/documentation-developer/docs/cookbook/creating_landing_page_blocks_(enterprise).md

 Below you can find a few important notes:

 - You can omit the `name` attribute.
 Values are going to be generated automatically in the following fashion: `new_value` =&gt; `New Value`
-- `category` is not is use - it will be implemeneted in the future.
+- `category` is not in use - it will be implemented in the future.
 - In most cases blocks have only a single view, therefore you can define it as: `views: EzSystemsLandingPageBlockTemplateBundle::template.html.twig`.
 - In case of multiple views you can omit `name` and simplify it as follows: